Our Mission

 However, this future is in serious jeopardy.
 Chinese companies are actively manipulating the global solar market – dumping solar panels often made with forced labor into the American market at depressed prices to drive American manufacturers out of business.
 American solar manufacturers have been forced to file a petition with the U.S. Commerce Department and U.S. International Trade Commission asking them to finally enforce our antidumping laws against China’s illegal conduct.

-Establishing Energy Independence
+Securing American Energy Independence

 Solutions